-Thinking of a name for a business is an area where people can get stuck.
+Thinking of a creative business name is an area where people can get stuck.
 Your business needs a name that is memorable, meaningful, and unique.
 Not only that, you don’t want to get sick of seeing it or saying it over the years!
 How do you name a business to ensure that it will last?

 We offer business name brainstorming as a service at Aeolidia, and today I’m happy to share our process and guidelines for thinking up your own creative business name.
 Are you naming a brand new business?
 Renaming an existing business?
 Wondering how to announce a new business name to your customers?
 Thinking of naming your business after yourself?
 Read on!